CTRI ACHIEVE

 We can assist others in their grief responses if we are informed by a basic understanding of grief.

-This blog is an excerpt from the book Counselling Insights – Practical Strategies for Helping Others with Anxiety, Trauma, Grief, and More.
+This blog is based on an excerpt from the book Counselling Insights – Practical Strategies for Helping Others with Anxiety, Trauma, Grief, and More.
 For work with children check out our wordless book, Once a Wizard – A Story About Finding a Way Through Loss

 For more FREE RESOURCES on this topic and others, visit our free resources page.